msskzx/parallelismessness/README.md

 Providing examples about parallelism, processes, threads, concurrency, and related topics.
 I started with `Java`, and soon I will also add `C++` and `Rust`.

+## Outline

+- Thread Safety and Race Conditions
+- Services Initialization
+- Executing Threads Alternately
+- Examples on Thread Safety and Race Conditions

 ## Thread Safety and Race Conditions

 A race condition occurs when multiple threads or processes try to change shared resource simultaneously which can lead to undesirable results.

+- `Counter.java` has some examples on how race conditions happen and why thread safety is important.

+## Services Initialization

+A common scenario when using multiple threads is that you need to wait for some services to initialize before proceeding.
+For that `CountDownLatch` could be used, to ensure a condition is met before proceeding.

+- `InOrder.java` we need certain order of execution when we are running multiple threads.

+## Executing Threads Alternately

+One approach to execute two threads in an alternating order is to use `Semaphore` where each thread acquires its own semaphore and releases the semaphore for the other thread.

+- `PrintAlternately.java` has an example alternating between two threads.
+- `ZeroEvenOdd.java` has an example alternating between three threads.

+## Examples on Thread Safety and Race Conditions

 ### Lock